Skip to main content

 Goal: Have your liability waivers, photo releases, and conduct agreements ready as reusable templates so volunteers can sign them electronically before participating.

-Waivers vs. requirements
+Waivers and requirements

 Most affiliates have at minimum a liability waiver as a waiver template, then optionally other documents such as a code of conduct.